-Katie teaches courses in modern and contemporary literature at University of Wisconsin-Madison, training students in literary analysis, critical and creative writing, transmedia storytelling, and experience design.
-As a consultant at DesignLab, a transmedia storytelling center founded by Jon McKenzie, she helps students and faculty develop creative teaching and research methodologies in digital composition and remediation.
+As the 2017-2018 Mendota Postdoctoral Teaching Fellow in the English Department at the University of Wisconsin-Madison, Katie is currently developing courses in multimedia composition and rhetoric (visual, sonic, embodied, digital) and contemporary drama and performance.
+She has five years of experience teaching African American and American literature; pop culture, film, and media studies; and multimodal composition.
+As a consultant at DesignLab, a transmedia storytelling center dedicated to democratizing digitality, she designed presentations, workshops, and curricular materials for emerging “smart media” genres such as visual essays, podcasts, and presentations.
 She has also developed several grant-supported creative process workshops with SALYER + SCHAAG: “Image/Text: The Performing Page” and “Collaboratory: Serious Play” at the Wisconsin Institute for Discovery, “Serious Play: Surrealist Experiments” at The Bubbler at Madison Public Library, and “Performance and 4D Art” at Arts + Literature Laboratory as part of the ArtWrite Collective’s Flourish! creative development series.

 Katie co-founded the Art + Scholarship Borghesi-Mellon Workshop and the Madison Performance Philosophy Collective, with whom she co-curated a series of Theory-Practice Collaboratory workshops, a series of events with visiting artists, and two public symposia, MAD THEORY and MAD THEORY 2.
 She has also co-convened experimental roundtables at PSi (Performance Studies International) and M/MLA (Midwest Modern Language Association) exploring intersections of scholarly inquiry and creative practice.
 As a Humanities Without Walls National Fellow, she continues to explore ways to collaborate with multiple publics.